The Big Hole Lodge Guide Staff

 If you are an accomplished fly fisher, our guides will help you take your skills to the next level.
 If you are a beginner, you will not only learn the basics, you will advance in the sport quickly.
 Our guides are the most important asset to the Big Hole Lodge and the main reason our clients return year after year.
 Each guide has a reverence for the river that is shared intimately and uniquely with each and every client.
 A guide can make or break a fly fishing trip and the guiding staff at Big Hole Lodge deserves special mention.

-Craig Fellin founded Big Hole Lodge in 1984.
-Craig's business philosophy is very simple, "give the clients more than they expect and do it with a smile."
-In addition to guiding for thirty-five years out West, Craig has managed a fly shop in Aspen, guided in Argentina, fished New Zealand and the Salt on numerous occasions.
-He cherishes his role as host and lead ambassador at the lodge now that he's turned the daily operation over to his son, Wade.
-In the offseason, Craig chases steelhead throughout the Pacific Northwest.
+Craig Fellin - Head Guide, emeritus.
+Craig founded Big Hole Lodge in 1984 with a very simple business philpsophy, "give the clients more than they expect and do it with a smile."
+In addition to guiding for forty years out West, Craig has managed a fly shop in Aspen, guided in Argentina, fished New Zealand and the salt on numerous occasions.
+Now he leads casting lessons on arrival day and greets clients at cocktail hour to recieve fish stories with a big smile.
+Craig cherishes his role as host and lead ambassador at the lodge now that he's turned the daily operation over to his son, Wade.
+In the offseason, Craig chases birds with his GSP puppy.

-Wade is a fifth-generation Montanan deeply rooted in the Big Hole Valley.
+Wade is a fifth-generation Montanan deeply rooted in the Big Hole Valley and has worked alongside his father since he could reach the dish sink and pull the lawn mower cord.
 Wade has guided the rivers of Southwest Montana since 2006 and his deep conservation ethic stems from the same sources of clean, readily available water that attracted his ancestors to the Big Hole Valley, and later led him to study environmental and water law at the University of Montana.
-In addition to guiding and managing the Big Hole Lodge with his father and Wade is the program director at Upper Missouri Waterkeeper and past-chair of the Big Hole River Foundation.
+In addition to guiding and managing the Big Hole Lodge with his father, Wade is the program director at Upper Missouri Waterkeeper and past-chair of the Big Hole River Foundation and holds a BSBA from Bucknell University and a JD from the University of Montana School of Law.